 ◾ If you have to pay for expenses with cash and make two mortgage payments for a significant amount of time (which is a highly unlikely scenario in today’s severe listing shortage crisis), will it have a large impact on your ability to save for an emergency fund or retirement?

 Ultimately, having a conversation with a mortgage lender will provide you with the clarity you need to make an informed decision.
 They will be able to analyze your finances, debt-to-income ratio, and determine if you qualify for a loan without the cash proceeds from your current home.
-Ask your Realtor for some trusted lender recommendations - they will ensure that you are in the right position prior to making any big decisions.
+Ask your real estate agent for some trusted lender recommendations - they will ensure that you are in the right position prior to making any big decisions.
 If you’re not, you may want to wait to buy until you sell your current home or hold off on the entire real estate process until you’re in a better financial position.

 Selling Your Existing Home Before Buying a New One